 As with most cenotes, Casa Cenote offered scuba diving and snorkeling.
 But what the others didn’t have, this cenote did!
 This time as the diving crew submerged below the water, I kayaked!
 It was great because the water is crystal clear and following them was easy.
 We all were able to see a gator in the water just a few feet away, I have never been more thankful for being above the water.
 There are kayaks and paddleboards for rental as well.

 Located a short drive from Tulum this popular cenote will amaze you.
-Contrary to it’s name, the Gran cenote is actually several cenotes connected by wooden walkways.
+Contrary to its name, the Gran cenote is actually several cenotes connected by wooden walkways.
 The water is crystal clear and colorful!
 To keep it that way, they require everyone to rinse off in an outdoor shower before entering the cenote.
-This is a great family spot, as there are lots of green space and picnic areas.
+This is a great family spot, as there are lots of green spaces and picnic areas.